Last updated:

 And to find an authentic thangka painting, look no further then Buddhas Art of Healing where we guarantee you get the best thangka paintings at the best price.

-Explore our collection of authentic Tibetan Thangkas from the art of Buddha's Art of Healing.
+Explore our collection of authentic Tibetan Thangkas.
 Each of our Thangkas has been prepared to inspire peace, clarity, and spiritual connection.

 Follow us on Facebook and Instagram to stay updated on Tibetan Buddhist festivals, special days, and more.